Pentax (lens): Pentax 110 lenses

+Q-mount lenses

 Lens variations

 Below is a list of lenses in production as of April 2021.

 Controls, features and changes

-Image Stabilisation
+Image stabilisation

 Unlike Canon and Nikon, Pentax, as well as Sony, provides "shake reduction" (SR) functionality within the camera, instead of inside each lens to be purchased.
 This is advantageous as any lens can be used with full SR functionality, and the lenses are more economical to manufacture as they do not require any shake reduction equipment inside.

-Weather Sealing
+Weather sealing

 Many Pentax lenses, like their medium- to high-end camera bodies, are weather-sealed, allowing for their continued use in poor weather and wet locations.
 Lenses marked as WR bear a “simplified weather-resistant construction […] which makes it difficult for water to enter the lens” compared to the DA* and AW lenses, which are “dust-proof and water-resistant”.
 Pentax currently provides weather-sealed premium lenses up 560 mm.
 The largest lens produced by Pentax was the Reflex 2000mm, with non-mirrored lenses available up to the A* 1200mm.
 As with most manufacturers, telephotos of this range are no longer in production.
 Pentax provided premium focal lengths well beyond 1200mm, such as their 3800mm through the Pentax telescope division.

-Full Manual Focus
+Full manual focus

-First Introduced at Pentax 2003 with the DA 16-45mm, the Quick-Shift focus system made it possible that the focus ring don't move during autofocus operations.
+First introduced at Pentax 2003 with the DA 16-45mm, the Quick-Shift focus system made it possible that the focus ring don't move during autofocus operations.
 Also after focusing using the autofocus, the focus ring can be turned to allow immediate focus adjustment for manual focus without the need for an AF/MF switching operation.

-Powered Zoom
+Powered zoom

 Some FA and FA* lenses did come with an integrated motor and two additional electronic contacts for power zoom functionality.
 This allows to change the focal length with a small twist of the zoom ring at three different speeds.

 Most Pentax digital SLRs today do support the first two basic functions of Power Zoom lenses.